Gayardo/3-musketeers/cash/README.md

 	4. chack that all dependencies are updates into the package.json file
 ![](images/Dependencies.jpg)

+## How to use in the terminal

+For compute the currency converter we us the command cash like this:

+	- node /bin/index.js
+	- $ cash <amount> <from> <to>
+	- $ cash <options>

+   Where the options are: --set -s   for set default currencies

+   Example:
+	-$ cash 35 usd eur pln

 ## Deeper focus on the code

 Now, we can focus on the code which is inside the folder bin.
 There is 3 javascript files